bartcallant/CharacterLCD/README.md

 # Contribute
 If you find mistakes, things that could be done better, feel free to contribute!

+# Changelog
+## 1.1.0.0
+- Second line support.
+When a string is send to display, it will be automatically displayed on the second line when the sting is longer than 16 characters, or when '\n' is detected.
+- Shift display support (left/right)

+## 1.0.0.0
+- Initial release

 # Copyright
 Copyright (&copy;) 2015 Bart Callant.